 Palampur is a pretty hill station in the state of Himachal Pradesh.
 Other than the famed tea capital of northern India at the foot of the scenic Dhauladhar range, it offers travelers a lot of interesting things to do in Palampur.
 This town is located at a distance of about 35 km from Dharamshala and attracts a lot of tourists owing to its scenic tea plantations and rice fields.
 The pine trees covering the slopes make the town green, while the unending beauty, the tranquil location, and a multitude of activities in Palampur make it a top spot for travelers.
 Need more reasons to visit?

-Here’s what to do in Palampur to make it a fun and memorable vacation for yourself and your loved ones:
+Here are the best experiences that include Palampur sightseeing and other excursions to make it a fun and memorable vacation for yourself and your loved ones.
+Check the following things to do in Palampur:

 Himachal Holiday Packages On TravelTriangle